AutodeskAILab/BRepNet/README.md

   --max_epochs 50
 ```

 You may want to adjust the `--num_workers` and `--gpus` parameters to match your machine.
+The model runs with the pytorch-lightning `ddp-spawn` mode, so you can choose either 1 worker thread and multiple gpus or multiple threads and a single gpu.
 The options and hyper-parameters for BRepNet can be seen in `BRepNet.add_model_specific_args` in [brepnet.py](models/brepnet.py).
 For a full list of all hyper-parameters including those defined in pytorch-lightning see

 ```
 python -m train.train --help